• Skip to primary navigation

 The appeal to using seitan, rather than tofu or tempeh, is that its texture is much more like meat than the others.
 Further, it can be very affordable and is relatively easy to prepare.

 In terms of preparation, you can buy it either pre-made or as powered wheat gluten.
 The pre-made kinds are very convenient.
 You will find it unflavored as well as pre-seasoned in various ways.
-It also comes in different forms, such as cubed, sliced, or ground.
+It comes in different forms, such as cubed, sliced, or ground.

 How to Use Store-Bought seitan

 You’ll find pre-made seitan in the refrigerated section of the grocery store.
-This form is very easy to use however, it may contain added oil, salt or sugar so choose wisely.
-I’ve found one with no added oil called No Evil and I highly recommend it.
+This form is very easy to use however, it may contain added oil, salt or sugar, so choose wisely.
+I’ve found one with no added oil called No Evil, and I highly recommend it.
 You simply dice it or slice it into whatever size pieces you’re looking for.
 Then, throw it in a frying pan with a little bit of water, broth, or oil, and cook it over medium heat for a few minutes.

 Seitan – Protein Packed Meat Alternative Article